 Check out the Central Library’s special children’s section designed for little minds.

-Seek out public art (start with the Giant Red Twin Popsicle on 4th Avenue in Belltown).
+Seek out public art (start with the Giant Red Twin Popsicle on 4th Avenue in Belltown or Three Woman at 2200 Westlake Ave.
+N. in front of Whole Foods Market).

 Ride the Great Wheel and see the Waterfront like never before.

-Scale jungle gyms and play cornhole at the Westlake Park playground.
+Scale a jungle gym and play cornhole at Westlake Park or Occidental Square.

 Duck into Pioneer Square’s historic Waterfall Garden Park for a quick break.

-See cool metal monkeys and tigers in the ID’s iconic Hing Hay Park.
+See cool metal monkeys and tigers in Chinatown-ID’s iconic Hing Hay Park.

 Go for a Seattle Street Car ride to the International District.